 - A. The Coordinator of each Youth Program will perform a monthly inspection of the facility to maintain compliance with the Standards of Care. - 1.
-Each Out of School Time program site will be inspected by Program Staff bi-monthly during the school year and twice during the summer.
+Each of Out of School Time program site will be inspected by Program Staff bimonthly during the school year and twice during the summer.
 Inspections may be scheduled or unscheduled. - 2.
-Facility Inspection checklist reports will be kept on file for at least two years. - 3.
-The Program Coordinator will review the report and establish deadlines and criteria for compliance with the Standards of Care. - B. Complaints regarding enforcement of the Standards of Care will be directed to the Coordinator.
+Facility Inspection checklist reports will be sent to the Director for review and kept on record for at least two years. - 3.
+The Director will review the report and establish deadlines and criteria for compliance with the Standards of Care. - B. Complaints regarding enforcement of the Standards of Care will be directed to the Coordinator.
 The Coordinator will be responsible for taking the necessary steps to resolve the problems.
 The Coordinator will record complaints regarding enforcement of the Standards of Care and their resolution.
-The Director will address serious complaints regarding enforcement of the Standards of Care and the Standards of Care and the complaints and resolutions will be noted. - C. The Director will make an annual report on the overall status of the Youth Programs and their operation relative to compliance with the adopted Standards of Care.
+The Director will address serious complaints regarding enforcement of the Standards of Care and the complaints and resolutions will be noted. - C. The Director will make an annual report on the overall status of the Youth Programs and their operation relative to compliance with the adopted Standards of Care.